Tchayo/filament-openstreetmap/.github/SECURITY.md

 # Security Policy

-If you discover any security related issues, please email traineratwot@yandex.ru instead of using the issue tracker.
+If you discover any security related issues, please email achayof@gmail.com instead of using the issue tracker.